pakforlay/fxop-md/readme.md

 - The setup script automates package installation, repository cloning, and environment variable configuration.
 - For security reasons, never share your `SESSION_ID` or other sensitive information publicly.
 - This bot is provided as-is, without any warranties.
 Use at your own risk and responsibility.

----

-We hope you find this WhatsApp bot useful!
-Feel free to contribute or report issues on our GitHub repository.